A BARDO IMMERSIVE MOVIE

 The script is a love triangle between three characters who find themselves in the Bardo state – one is in a coma (near-death experience), one is truly dead, and one was given a date drug.

-Over a weekend in Las Vegas, he hooks up with Chloe (21) at a music festival, overdoses and goes into coma.
+Over a weekend in Las Vegas, he hooks up with Chloe (21), an escort, at a music festival, overdoses and goes into a coma.

 Julia has brought Adam and Chloe together for a reason.